Skip to content

 What to think about when choosing the best restaurant POS system

-Most POS companies are up-to-speed on making just about any of the hardware requirements able to be successful for you.
+Most POS companies are up-to-speed on making just about any hardware requirements able to be successful for you.
 So here are the last considerations that they don't do a good job of expressing:

 1) Inventory and Product Management

-Stitch Labs is amazing for inventory management, but might lack a little on what it can offer a restaurant.
 Read this article to understand how to rock your inventory.

 2) Payment Processing.